-- 2) The beneficiary's condition as described in paragraph (1) is due to either of the following: - a) A diagnosed mental health disorder, according to the criteria of the current editions of the Diagnostic and Statistical Manual of Mental Disorders and the International Statistical Classification of Diseases and Related Health Problems. - b) A suspected mental disorder that has not yet been diagnosed.
+- b.
+The beneficiary's condition as described in paragraph (a) is due to either of the following: - A diagnosed mental health disorder, according to the criteria of the current editions of the Diagnostic and Statistical Manual of Mental Disorders and the International Statistical Classification of Diseases and Related Health Problems. - ii.
+A suspected mental disorder that has not yet been diagnosed. - 5.
+Criteria for beneficiaries under age twenty-one (21) to access the SMHS delivery system, for enrolled beneficiaries under twenty-one (21) years of age, a county MHP shall provide all medically necessary SMHS required pursuant to Section 1396d(r) of Title 42 of the United States Code.
+Covered SMHS shall be provided to enrolled beneficiaries who meet either of the following criteria, (a) or (b) below:

-- Criteria for beneficiaries under age twenty-one (21) years of age to access the SMHS delivery system - a.
-For enrolled beneficiaries under twenty-one (21) years of age, a County MHP shall provide all medically necessary SMHS required pursuant to Section 1396d(r) of Title 42 of the United States Code.
-Covered SMHS shall be provided to enrolled beneficiaries who meet either of the following criteria, 1) or 2) below: - 1) The beneficiary has a condition placing them at high risk for a mental health disorder due to experience of trauma evidenced by any of the following: scoring in the high-risk range under a trauma screening tool approved by the department, involvement in the child welfare system, juvenile justice involvement, or experiencing homelessness.
+a.
+The beneficiary has a condition placing them at high risk for a mental health disorder due to experience of trauma evidenced by any of the following: scoring in the high-risk range under a trauma screening tool approved by the department, involvement in the child welfare system, juvenile justice involvement, or experiencing homelessness.